Florida Layoffs — January 2014

 | Mueller Plastics | Fort Pierce | 50 |

-The single largest action involved Health Management Associates at its Naples facility, reporting 395 affected workers.
+The largest notice was filed by Health Management Associates at its Naples facility, reporting 395 affected workers.
 Convergys Customer Management Group, Inc. Contact Center followed with 250 workers.

 Trend & Outlook